 Often referred to as the “silent epidemic” amongst women, chlamydia is particularly dangerous due to the lack of symptoms in the majority of cases.
 It is therefore important that any female who is under the age of 25 or who is otherwise sexually active undergo screenings should she change partners .
 Although the best way to eliminate the risk of infection is through abstinence, utilising contraceptives has been shown to help prevent chlamydia.

 Cases in which a foetus develops outside of the womb (particularly in the fallopian tubes) are known as ectopic pregnancies.
 Such conditions are concerns for many women and recent studies suggest a connection between chlamydia and ectopic pregnancies.
 The inflammation, injuries and scarring that can occur within the fallopian tubes may cause the foetus to become lodged within.
 There is also evidence that points to the role of the surrounding epithelial cells which line the interior walls of the tubes.
-As these are the primary targets of the chlamydia infection, it is thought that this layer in particular can cause an ectopic pregnancy .
+As these are the primary targets of the chlamydia infection, it is thought that this layer, in particular, can cause an ectopic pregnancy .

-There are three common symptoms associated with an ectopic pregnancy (5).
+There are three common symptoms associated with ectopic pregnancy (5).
 These are (in no order of importance):

-These types of pregnancies are thought to comprise between 1 and 2 per cent of all pregnancies.
-Once again, we should point out that as many as 50 per cent of all females may show no symptoms at all.
+These types of pregnancies are thought to comprise between 1 and 2 percent of all pregnancies.
+Once again, we should point out that as many as 50 percent of all females may show no symptoms at all.
 When this condition is suspected, doctors will normally perform a pelvic ultrasound in conjunction with blood-based hormonal tests.

-These are some of the basic ways in which an ectopic pregnancy can be associated with the chlamydia trachomatis bacteria.
+These are some of the basic ways in which an ectopic pregnancy can be associated with chlamydia trachomatis bacteria.
 As the signs and symptoms may not appear in all cases, women who suspect that they may have been with an infected partner should be tested for chlamydia as soon as possible.
 We offer a discreet test kit which will give you the result in a matter of days.